All Episodes

 Well, I think it's very serious when people leak.

-Uh if they're at the CIA, they're not supposed to leak, and the uh leaks that this woman made were devastating.
+And the leaks that this woman made were devastating.

-I mean, it's absolutely absolutely devastating.
+I mean, it's absolutely, absolutely devastating.

-Really, really, really, really devastating.
+Really, devastating.

-More power to him, I'm sure all his friends think.
+Okay, more power to him, I'm sure all his friends think.

 This is unspeakable, unimaginable behavior, and it wouldn't have happened if Nixon had remained in office.

-I hope you're very proud of what you did getting Nixon out of office and getting those two and a half million Cambodians killed.
+So I think to myself, well, this is, Mr. Felt, I hope you're very proud of what you did getting Nixon out of office and getting those two and a half million Cambodians killed.

-One quick note, uh less than a minute here, and then when we come back, we'll talk about the new book with Ben Stein.
+One quick note, less than a minute here, and then when we come back, we'll talk about the new book with Ben Stein.

-I wonder talking about yourself and a friend of yours, I wonder how many of us Jews take time each day to thank God for our daily lives in America.
+Talking about yourself and a friend of yours, I wonder how many of us Jews take time each day to thank God for our daily lives in America.

 It is so unbelievably fabulous to be here, and we owe so much to the men who died to keep us from.

-Oh my God, I cannot even start to tell you.
+Oh, my God, I cannot even start to tell you.

 I'm the world's worst golfer, but I was out on the golf course in my pathetic way.

-And I thought you were I can so relate, Ben.
+I can so relate, Ben.

 I can so relate.

-Uh yeah, I no, I'm sure you're a good golfer.
+I'm sure you're a good golfer.

 Sun is shining.